Special offer

 Email template for announcing a promotion

-This template can guide you when you need to write an email to announce a promotion:
+This promotion announcement template can guide you when you need to write an email to announce a job promotion.
+For a strong announcement, review the examples that follow, including ones for a regional manager or customer service manager.

 [Salutation]

-[Second paragraph: You need to describe the factors leading to the promotion, the employee’s contributions to the organisation and their new responsibilities.
-If the promoted employee’s reporting lines change, you need to include that information too.]
+[Second paragraph: describe the factors leading to the promotion, the employee’s key contributions and new responsibilities.
+Be sure to include the new title and other key details, such as changes in reporting lines or notable achievements.]

-[Closing paragraph: Congratulate the promoted employee and encourage their colleagues to do the same.]
+Congratulate the promoted employee and encourage their colleagues to do the same.

 [Your name]